oesteban/psychopy-eyetracker-eyelink/README.md

 You may also use PsychoPy's builtin plugin/package manager to install this package.

+!!! danger "Make sure you have the latest setuptools"

+    Run first:

+    ``` shell
+    pip install -U setuptools
+    ```

 ## Usage

 Once the package is installed, PsychoPy will automatically load it when started